Light Emitting Diode Tutorial Includes:

 With LED technology improving all the time, the efficiency levels of all the different types of LEDs is bound to improve, and their use will increase.

 Traditional inorganic LEDs are available in a variety of colours.
 The first LEDs to be produced were red, but since then many other colours have been introduced.
-Now they are available in the following colours:

 Of the colours available the blue and white LED types are more expensive than LEDs in other colours as a result of the higher manufacture costs.